top of page

 "I enjoy supporting individuals through activity engagement within their own communities.
 I also appreciate the friendly and inviting work environment."

-Sarah provides individualized in-home and community supports as well as individual Recreational Therapy services.
-Sarah has prior experience with a variety of individuals and settings including inpatient mental health, traumatic brain injury, spinal cord injury as well as with individuals with intellectual and developmental disabilities within supported housing settings.
+Holly has been a practicing Recreational Therapist since 2006.
+Holly provides individualized home and community supports as well as individual Recreational Therapy services.
+Holly has prior experience with a variety of individuals and settings, including traumatic brain injury, spinal cord injury, mental health, individuals with intellectual and developmental disabilities and physical limitations within inpatient and home based settings.
+She is also an active volunteer with the West Caln Township on the Parks and Recreation Activity Board and with the VA Medical Center.